GKD-stack/cyberbullying/dc.md

 # Proposed Data Collection

 User-level data will be collected via Instagram for all factors.
 All users will have the option to voluntarily provide more detailed information about factors such as their demographics, past cyberbullying history, and current concerns.
-IThe primary limitation on data collection will be age.
+The primary limitation on data collection will be age.

 Note: It is possible to derive certain predictors such as age from already existing data.
 Nevertheless, users will also be asked for these predictors and voluntary responses will be prioritized over inferred ones.